 Assets or liabilities are classified into one of three levels.
 Level 1 is the most realizable and is based on quoted price for identical assets, or liabilities, in an active market.
 Level 2 uses significant other observable inputs when obtained quoted prices for identical or similar assets, or liabilities, in markets that are not active.
 Level 3 is the least reliable and uses significant unobservable inputs that uses the best information available under the circumstances which includes the District's own data in measuring unobservable inputs.

-Based on the criteria in the preceding paragraph, the investment in First American Government Obligation is a Level 1 asset.
+Based on the criteria in the preceding paragraph, the investments listed above are Level 1 assets.

 NOTE C - CASH AND INVESTMENTS (CONTINUED)